3 pillars of a successful e-commerce strategy

 - 39% said organizational resistance to change was a major challenge

-- 38% said that disconnected sales channels was an obstacle
+- 38% said that disconnected sales channels were an obstacle

-These challenges are varied, and it’s important that the key e-commerce owners in your organization have the knowledge, expertise and people skills to tackle them head on.
-Today, these challenges remain and obstacle, so it’s important not to “set-it-and-forget-it” when it comes to implementing fixes.
+These challenges are varied, and it’s important that the key e-commerce owners in your organization have the knowledge, expertise, and people skills to tackle them head-on.
+Today, these challenges remain an obstacle, so it’s important not to “set-it-and-forget-it” when it comes to implementing fixes.

 E-commerce either already is or will become a major keystone in your organization.
 That’s why it’s absolutely vital that you choose the right person to be responsible for your e-commerce project.

 Irwo de Lange, Business Development Manager at Edel Group, saw the difference it made to have key people involved with their e-commerce process: